Regis-Ntwari/alx-system_engineering-devops/README.md

 This script displayes the current directory contents in a long format.
 ## 4-listmorefiles
 This script displays curernt directory contents including hidden files.
+## 5-listfilesdigitonly
+This script displays current directory contentes in a long format, using numbers to represent user and group IDs and also hidden files